Photon number resolving detectors as evidence for the corpuscular nature of light: Analysis Procedure

 Output from the timing electronics, which consisted of a list of detection timestamps and the associated detector triggering pattern, was processed using a script capable of designating a specific coincidence window.
 We used a fixed time segment scheme to organize separate coincident window periods and aggregate multiphoton detections in a similar way to the method used in typical PNR detectors to aggregate counts using a gate or pulsed source.
 (Another possible method of aggregating multiphoton detections, which we did not use, involves defining coincidence windows relative to individual detections, which is the method that intensity interferometers use to aggregate signals in order to measure $g^{(2)}$ correlations.)
 In our case, a fixed software-defined coincidence window schedule is more appropriate for comparison against other PNR detectors, is easier to implement, and avoids issues of repeatedly counting particular detections when grouped among different relatively defined coincidence windows (i.e., overlapping coincidence windows).
 Moreover, a fixed coincidence schedule is among the coincidence counting schemes that evade the coincidence window loophole for Bell tests \cite{Larsson2014}.

 An additional complication, common to each method of aggregating multiphoton counts, is that the detector may reset and register a second detection before the governing coincidence window has expired.
 This situation arises when the chosen coincidence window is a large fraction of the detector dead time for free-running SPDs.
 This problem is not typically seen in most PNR detectors due to the fact that their effective coincidence window tends to be much smaller than the detector dead time.
-Source pulsing or detector gating would circumvent this complication \cite{Agafonov2007}; however, this was not possible using our setup, as the pulse rise time for our laser source is rather slow (about 5 $\mu$s) and our detectors do not have hardware gating capability.
+Source pulsing or detector gating circumvents this complication \cite{Agafonov2007}; however, this was not possible using our setup, as the pulse rise time for our laser source is rather slow (about 5 $\mu$s) and our detectors do not have hardware gating capability.
 We avoid this issue in software by forbidding all duplicate detections from the same detector within a coincidence window.
 A finite detector dead time also engenders a corresponding complication wherein a possible photon could impinge upon the detector while the detector is in a recovery state.
-This complication is common to all PNR detectors, presumably manifesting as a drop in detector efficiency, and can be mitigated only by improving the detector dead time.
+This complication is common in most PNR detectors.
+This effect presumably manifests as a drop in detector efficiency and can be mitigated only by improving the detector dead time or decreasing the source intensity.

 The script we developed aggregates the multi-detector events, which are typically interpreted as multiphoton events.
 An output file specifies the quantities registered for each associated detector combination, which is then fed into another script that processes the multi-detector counts (i.e., click statistics) using a modified binomial detector model based on work by Sperling, Vogel, and Agarwal (SVA) \cite{Sperling2012a,Sperling2012b}.
-The binomial model we used to convert click statistics to photon statistics was expanded to permit individualized detector efficiencies and dark counts, and an unbalanced source distribution across beam splitter paths.
+The binomial model we used to convert click statistics to photon statistics was expanded to permit individualized detector efficiencies and dark counts as well as an unbalanced source distribution across beam splitter paths.
 This model was developed for coherent sources and as such is relevant for our laser-based system.

 According to the model, the probability for $k$ clicks is